-While tequila has been a bar mainstay for years (margarita, anyone?), as imbibers are beginning to look for different layers of flavor, tequila’s cousin, mezcal (also spelled mescal), has been finding a place on bar shelves.
-While both spirits are made from the agave plant, they are distinct in flavor, harvest location and manufacturing process.
+Tequila has been a bar mainstay for years (margarita, anyone?).
+But as imbibers look for different layers of flavor, tequila’s cousin, mezcal (also spelled “mescal”), has also found a place on bar shelves.
+While both spirits are made from the agave plant, they are distinct in flavor, harvest location, and manufacturing process.

-“To make mezcal, you can use around 40 different types of agave.
-One of them is blue agave, which is the only agave used for the production of 100 percent tequila, so in theory all mezcal is tequila but not all tequila is mezcal,” says Ignacio “Nacho” Jimenez of New York, NY-based Ghost Donkey.
+Ignacio “Nacho” Jimenez, of NYC’s Mexican-inspired bar Ghost Donkey, explains: “To make mezcal, you can use around 40 different types of agave.
+One of them is blue agave, which is the only agave used for the production of 100 percent tequila, so in theory, all mezcal is tequila, but not all tequila is mezcal.”

 “Tequila can only use one type of agave, is steamed inside an industrial oven, and distilled two or three times in copper pots,” he says.

-But, adds Jimenez, the process for creating mezcal requires a bit more.
+But, adds Jimenez, the process for creating mezcal requires a bit more effort.
 “Artisanal mezcal is typically distilled in copper stills, clay, or sometimes bamboo pots.
 None of these forms allow continuous distillation, which means that each portion has to be distilled completely before refilling it,” he says.

-This distilling process leads to the main differentiation between mezcal and tequila–the tasting notes.
+This distilling process leads to the main contrast between mezcal and tequila: their tasting notes.

-Despite the amount of differences between mezcal and tequila, the spirits share some similar traits.
-These, says Soto, include the fact that both are Mexican-produced, are aged in oak barrels, and share a strong agave flavor.
+Despite the many differences between mezcal and tequila, the spirits have some similar traits.
+These, says de Soto, include the fact that both are Mexican-produced, are aged in oak barrels, and have a strong agave flavor.

-While Soto says that both tequila and mezcal pair well with any type of Mexican food, there are other dishes in which mezcal would be the clear choice.
+While de Soto says that both tequila and mezcal pair well with any type of Mexican food (yes, please), mezcal would be the clear choice for some other dishes.

 “Smokier mezcal would pair very well with meat, barbecue, and anything smoky and spicy.
-Grapefruit, pineapple, corn, chiles, moles, and nuts are all fair game,” he said.
+Grapefruit, pineapple, corn, chiles, moles, and nuts are all fair game,” he says.

 Adds Jimenez, “I just had an amazing Southern barbecue experience paired with some great pechuga mezcal.
 As for tequila, anything spicy or with a lot of citrus.”

-Obviously they both work in drinks, but you can cook with them too!
-Here are a few ways we favor:
+Obviously, both mezcal and tequila can work their magic in drinks, but you can cook with them too!
+Here are a few edible and drinkable ways we favor.

 You can’t go wrong with a classic margarita on Cinco de Mayo — or any time, really.
-Serve it on the rocks or with a salt or sugar rim, depending on how you’re feeling.
-Or try a mezcal margarita, and rim it with bug salt!
-Get our Perfect Margarita recipe.
+Serve it on the rocks or with a salt or sugar rim, depending on your vibe.
+Or try a mezcal margarita with orange liqueur and a wedge of lime.